dtcenter/MET/met/docs/Users_Guide/config_options.rst

 The "block_size" entry sets the number of grid points to be processed concurrently (i.e. in one pass through a time series).
 Smaller values require less memory but increase the number of passes through the data.
+If set less than or equal to 0, it is automatically reset to the number of grid points, and they are all processed concurrently.

 .. code-block:: none